What are the different types of knee injections for bone on bone knees

 - At present, synovitis (inflammation) is the most important predictor of treatment response, and also a target for anti-inflammatory treatment for intra-articular corticosteroids.”

 - Our explanatory note: If you have a lot of knee swelling, cortisone may be of benefit.
 Please see our article treating chronic knee swelling.

 Returning to the research study:

-- “(A) subgroup of patients with inflammatory phenotype (simply people with pain and other characteristics attributed to knee swelling) with clinical features of pain, stiffness, joint swelling and effusion are expected to be more responsive than other phenotypes (those people who do not have chronic knee swelling) who do not display clinical manifestations of inflammation.”
+- “(A) subgroup of patients with the inflammatory phenotype (simply people with pain and other characteristics attributed to knee swelling) with clinical features of pain, stiffness, joint swelling, and effusion are expected to be more responsive than other phenotypes (those people who do not have chronic knee swelling) who do not display clinical manifestations of inflammation.”

 Returning to the research study: In some people swelling comes and goes, it is hard to suggest who cortisone would be successful for among these people.